A Statistical Learning Approach to Modal Regression: A Learning Theory of Modal Regression

 \begin{example}[Skewed normal distribution] Let $\rho$ be a skewed normal distribution with the probability density function

 where ${\sf I}_A(x)$ is the indicator function that takes the value $1$ if $A$ is true and $0$, otherwise.
-Clearly, the above density is also strongly $s$-concave that is of the form $2$ in Definition \ref{strongly_concave_density}. \end{example}
+Clearly, the above density is also strongly $s$-concave and is of the form $2$ in Definition \ref{strongly_concave_density}. \end{example}

 When Assumption \ref{assum:density} holds, the function estimation convergence can be elicited from the convergence of the modal regression risk, as shown in the following theorem. \begin{theorem} Suppose that Assumption \ref{assum:density} holds and let $f:\mathcal{X}\rightarrow\mathcal{Y}$ be a measurable function in $\mathcal{H}$.
-Then, there holds
+Then, it holds that

 \end{theorem} \begin{proof} If Assumption \ref{assum:density} is fulfilled, then $p_{\epsilon|X}$ is strongly $s$-concave.
 We verify the desired relation by discussing different cases of $s$.
 If $s=0$, we know that $-\log p_{\epsilon|X}$ is strongly convex for all $x$.
-Consequently, in this case, there holds
+Consequently, in this case, it holds that

 where the last inequality is a consequence of the mean value theorem and Assumption \ref{assum:density}.
 If $s>0$, $-p_{\epsilon|X}^s$ is strongly convex for all $x$, then